Silicate: Detection

 Silicate anions in solution react with molybdate anions yielding yellow silicomolybdate complexes.
 In a typical preparation, monomeric orthosilicate was found to react completely in 75 seconds; dimeric pyrosilicate in 10 minutes; and higher oligomers in considerably longer time.
 In particular, the reaction is not observed with suspensions of colloidal silica.

-Zeolite formation
+Zeolite formation and geopolymers polymerisation

 The nature of soluble silicates is relevant to understanding biomineralization and the synthesis of aluminosilicates, such as the industrially important catalysts called zeolites.
+Along with aluminate anions, soluble silicate anions also play a major role in the polymerization mechanism of geopolymers.
+Geopolymers are amorphous aluminosilicates whose production requires less energy than that of ordinary Portland cement.
+So, geopolymer cements could contribute to limiting the CO_{2} emissions in the Earth atmosphere and the global warming caused by this greenhouse gas.